-The Aura Gravity Roof Ventilator removes heat from the attic in the summer and in the winter.
+The Aura Gravity Roof Ventilator removes heat from the attic in the summer and moisture in the winter.
 This allows for year-round ventilation.
 It functions like a spinning roof turbine but without any moving parts.
-Aura Gravity Ventilators rely on the Venturi Effect when the wind blows against the outer louvers.
-As a result, this creates an upward draft allowing air to freely flow in and out of the vent.
-Even the smallest breeze can create exhaust ventilation so that air is drawn out of the gravity vent.
+Commercial Gravity Ventilators rely on the Venturi Effect.
+This is when the wind blows against the outer louvers to create an upward draft.
+As a result, allowing air to freely flow out of the vent.
+Even the smallest breeze can create exhaust ventilation to draw out air.
 This movement of air is proportional to the wind speed and is measured in cubic feet per minute (CFM).

-The Aura Vent with Curb Mount Flange is designed to fit over Roof Curbs.
-AVP offers roof curbs in both 6" tall and 12"tall.
+The Aura Vent with Curb Mount Flange will fit over Roof Curbs.
+AVP offers roof curbs in 6" tall, 12"tall and 18" tall.
 This allows for additional height to protect the vent.
 In addition, it also allows for installation on flat roofs.

-The 1/8 inch louvers are designed to prevent precipitation and wildlife from entering inside the vent.
+The 1/8 inch louvers will prevent precipitation and wildlife from entering inside the roof vent.

 For any questions please see the frequently asked questions page.
 If you still have questions, email the sales team [email protected] or call 845-565-7770.
 If you are looking to determine the pitch of your roof, see the Roof Pitch Diagram.